- Attend Events

 Welcome to the AAA Accessibility & Accommodations landing page!
 The American Anthropological Association is committed to ensuring it is accessible and goes beyond the Americans with Disabilities Act (ADA) requirements.

 In our dedication to moving beyond the ADA, we have developed this accessibility & accommodations web section.
 This section has been developed by the new Accessibility & Meetings Coordinator in collaboration with various accessibility community members.
 These pages outline the supports available from AAA and the expectations of event attendees that will help us cultivate an accessible culture within the Association.
-We strive to nourish an environment where Disabled, Deaf, Blind, Autistic, Neurodivergent, Mentally Ill, Chronically Ill, and other disability-adjacent community members can comfortably and meaningfully attend AAA events.
+We strive to nourish an environment where Disabled, Deaf, Blind, Autistic, Neurodivergent, Mentally Ill, Chronically Ill, Aging, and other disability-adjacent community members can comfortably and meaningfully attend AAA events.

 Accessibility includes multiple moving parts, which means creating accessible spaces requires the joint effort of everyone sharing the space.
 Therefore, AAA greatly appreciates all of our members joining alongside us as we cultivate a cultural change in our association to ensure that all our members may participate in all aspects of AAA.